 Therapies such as IPI (Ipilimumab) and Yervoy, that act to put the brakes on tumor growth by becoming an immune booster.
 It blocks a protein called CTLA-4 that acts as a brake on T cells, the soldiers of the immune system.
 Approved by the FDA in March 2011 for use in Stage IV patients.

-Promising therapy akin to Yervoy (anti-CTLA-4) still in clinical trial.
+Promising therapy akin to Yervoy (anti-CTLA-4).

 Basal Cell Carcinoma (BCC)